GameRocket/RTS/README.md

 # RTS
 RTS - real-time strategy project.
+Prepared settings for controlling the camera, objects and game units have been created.

 ## More about
 Creating a sample project with all configs and staff for typical real-time strategy project.